LAFF1/Web-Design-Challenge/README.md

 openweathermap.org
 NOAA Photo Library https://www.photolib.noaa.gov/
 ***
-To reproduce the data used in this file you can use the following Jupyter Notebook
+To reproduce the data used in this project including visualizations you can use the following Jupyter Notebook
 https://github.com/LAFF1/Python-API-Challenge/tree/main/WeatherPy
 The notebook has the following dependencies: matplotlib | pandas | numpy | requests | time | scipy | termcolor | datetime